 Did you know that frozen or burst pipes are among the most expensive insurance claims made during the winter?
 With high energy prices, more and more of us are hesitant to put our heating on.
 Experts at Zurich reveal “households risk facing damage costs of up to £12,791 if frozen pipes lead to escape of water in their home”.
 To avoid this, make sure to examine your boiler and pipes regularly and keep the heating on frost protection as the bare minimum during the colder months.
 You could also consider investing in water leak detection systems.

 Clearing the gutters is essential to prevent overflow, damp, and a dangerous ice rink from developing on the surface below.

 Whilst a small obstruction will likely only cause slow drainage and frustration, a larger blockage could result in the back-up of water and flooding.
 Long-term, blocked drains can cause serious damage to your property and even the health of the people/animals inside.

 An appropriately maintained roof is the most essential element in weatherproofing your home.
-In addition to keeping you warm throughout the colder months, a roof that is waterproof and well-insulated will also help you save a tonne of money.
+In addition to keeping you warm throughout the colder months, a roof that is waterproof and well-insulated will also help you save money.
 Check for any cracks, dampness, slipping tiles, or moss.
 You can also hire a roof inspector to perform a full examination of the roof.

 Remember that careful planning and actions taken today could help you and your property survive and thrive, despite the weather.